ospray/hdospray/doc/compilation.md

 ## Optional Dependencies

-  - Houdini SDK (tested against 18.5).
+  - Houdini SDK (tested against 18.5 and 19.0).
 To use, enable SUPERBUILD_USE_HOUDINI in superbuild.
   - [OpenImageDenoise](https://github.com/OpenImageDenoise/oidn.git)
       - Open Image Denoise needs be be enabled in the OSPRay build.